 For me, you get what you pay for in freezer bags.
 I plunk down the extra couple of cents for Ziplok freezer bags because the food quality stays the same.
 I'm not saving anything if the bags are cheaper but the food isn't protected right--that kills not only the taste but the nutritional value and overall, you're losing money.

 I have used both brand and dollar brands.
 None work as well as I would like.
 I am asking the family for a 'seal a meal' type device for Christmas.
-A friend has one, and it has saved her a lot of food, much more than the cost of the machine and the bags that go with it.

 I personally think that Dollar Store freezer bags are thinner than name brand such as ziplock.
 But I have found that Walmart's Great Value brand storage and freezer bags work just as well as name brands.